luminide/docs/docs/source/docs/early-ranking.md

 (fast-sweeps)=
 ## Fast Sweeps

 Early Ranking can also be used for Hyperparameter Tuning.
-Similary, check the <kbd>Fast Sweep</kbd> box to enable this feature.
+Similarly, check the `Fast Sweep` box to enable this feature.
 Each of the trials in the fast sweep will then execute a fewer number of epochs, and then use the predictive model to compute its score.

 ```{image} ../images/feb-fast-sweep.png
 :width: 550
 ```

 Fast sweeps require more fine-grained training and validation errors to be collected.
 It is recommended that template-generated code be used to enable this.
-The expected format for history.csv is:
+The expected format for <kbd>history.csv</kbd> is:

 ```
 epoch, iter, train_loss, val_loss